CuriousLearner/django-phone-verify/docs/customization.rst

 ----

-You're now ready to use a fully custom or sandbox backend with ``django-phone-verify``.
+You’re now ready to use your own backend with ``django-phone-verify``.
-For production, update the ``BACKEND`` to your live implementation.
+In production, configure the ``BACKEND`` setting to point to your real backend class.